 Symptoms depend on what area of the body is affected by the cancer and how fast the cancer is growing.

 Symptoms may include:

-Some patients may have abdominal pain or swelling, which may lead to a loss of appetite, constipation, nausea, and vomiting.
+- Abdominal pain or swelling, leading to loss of appetite, constipation, nausea, and vomiting

 The doctor will perform a physical exam and check body areas with lymph nodes to feel if they are swollen.